Safe (Fringe): Reviews

 The A.V.
-Club's Zach Handlen graded the episode with an A−, praising the opening as "quite good" and believing the tie between Walter and his past research "changes the game" ("Having Walter be, in a way, the source of the current disturbance suddenly made everything that much more important").
+Clubs Zach Handlen graded the episode with an A−, praising the opening as "quite good" and believing the tie between Walter and his past research "changes the game" ("Having Walter be, in a way, the source of the current disturbance suddenly made everything that much more important").
 Jane Boursaw of TV Squad liked the revelation about Walter's safe deposit boxes, but questioned Olivia's logic to get out of her SUV when fleeing her kidnappers.
 SFScope's Sarah Stegall exclaimed, "Now this is science fiction!
 I was absolutely thrilled by this week's episode".
 She elaborated by praising Olivia's "B story" about her and John Scott's memories, the series' use of "cold-blooded" villains, and believed "the elements of the show are finally achieving some balance."
 Writing for the Los Angeles Times, critic Andrew Hanson noted "Wow.
 Fringe brings its first chapter to a close, and it really does feel like the end of a chapter.
 What started as the 'wacky science project of the week' builds to an episode that feels like a mini season finale."

 Television Without Pity gave the episode an A, while website blogger io9 highlighted "Safe" as one of the "crucial" episodes new viewers must watch to get into the show.
 Jeff Jensen of Entertainment Weekly named "Safe" the eighth best episode of the series, explaining that it "centered on a character that might be Fringes most memorable villain, the charismatic mastermind David Robert Jones, played by Mad Men's Jared Harris.
 His second appearance — built around a clever jail break involving teleportation — made for a riveting and much-needed outing, as it landed right at a time when many critics and viewers were beginning to doubt."
 IGN found the episode to be the seventh best of the series, noting it as a turning point for the show.